 Run like any other project - or automatically through its own execution schedule.
 By default, when a sequence project is created, the scheduled execution is disabled.
 In order to enable the scheduled execution, two options are available: you can check the

 Scheduled or the

 When using a time schedule, it is possible to choose between two types of frequencies (either daily or weekly) and to define the time and the applicable time zone.
 The time should be entered as a 24h entry (aka 13:00 is 1PM).

 We typically suggest to have a master sequence that is executed every night (after midnight in the dominant time zone business-wise).
 This sequence starts with refreshing the data - assuming that Lokad has a data connector - and ends with the various reports.
 This pattern ensures that you get “fresh” Lokad numbers every morning.

 Setting a trigger based on file changes

 Alternatively, a file upload can be used to trigger the sequence run.
-Accepted file paths are of the form
+File paths must begin with

 Configuring the orchestration

 Once the new project sequence has been created, it is possible to define the actual sequence of projects to be executed.
 First, you need to select the project to be part of the sequence.
 This can be achieved by clicking the button

 Add projects.
 The sequence mode of execution can be set to